 Athens did its best to prepare as well, but it faced a marked disparity in sheer weight of population.
 Almost all of Greece beyond Attica had grown to resent Athens for its power and its riches, and even those cities that remained ostensibly neutral tended to favor the Spartan cause in reality.
 Even Argos — traditionally Athens’s staunchest ally, and the only city of the Peloponnese not to have joined the Peloponnesian League — opted for neutrality rather than casting its lot with Athens.
 Of the significant mainland cities, only Plataea, where the final defeat of the Persians had occurred almost fifty years before, agreed to fight with the Athenians.
 The latter chose to take this at least as a good omen.

 By the early summer of 431 BC — almost a year after the declaration of war — Sparta was bursting at the seams with soldiers from across Greece.
-Archidamus, the old Spartan king who had opposed the war prior to its declaration, agreed to lead the combined army, in the hope that by dint of luck and experience he could bring it to the swift, clean end which he had so recently told the Spartan Senate was unlikely.
+Archidamus, the old Spartan king who had opposed the war prior to its declaration, agreed to lead the combined army, in the hope that by dint of his battlefield wisdom and experience he could bring it to the swift, clean end which he had so recently told the Spartan Senate was unlikely.
 Now, he knew, was no longer the time for nuance, much less prevarication.
 When he spoke to his assembled army just before it set off on the march to Attica, he did so in the tones of a general rather than a senator.
 For the next best thing to a war avoided, he knew, was a war won quickly and decisively.

 “Spartans, Peloponnesians, and Greeks,” he began, “never has a larger or more potent army set off from this city than the one I see before me today.
 The hopes and prayers of all of Greece are with us as we march out to do battle with the Athenians.

 “We have numbers and experience on our side, but we should not let those factors seduce us into a false confidence.
 Do not let them become an excuse for negligence on the march.
 Show respect for your enemies — for, I promise you, they are worthy of it.
 Now is not the time for arrogance.
 Do not be timid, but always temper your confidence with apprehension.
 The city we march against has wise leaders and an army of soldiers much like yourselves, willing to lay down their lives for their cause.
 Remember that the formidability of a soldier’s foes only adds to his eternal glory when he overcomes them.
-To overcome these Athenians, you must live from now until the end of this campaign by the Spartan watchwords of discipline, vigilance, and obedience.”
+To defeat these Athenians, you must live from now until the end of this campaign by the Spartan watchwords of discipline, vigilance, and obedience.”

 Privately, however, Archidamus still grieved over the misfortune he saw coming to all of Greece.
 Even as his army began its march, he called his swiftest messenger and passed him a private note he had written to his friend Pericles the previous night.
 In it, he asked Pericles to meet him at a place in Attica where the two had hunted together several times in the past.
 “Peace may still be possible,” he wrote.
 “Let us try one last time to find a way to avoid this conflict whilst preserving the honor of both our cities.”
 But the note never made it into the hands of Pericles; a sentry at the gates of Athens turned the messenger away, following Pericles’s own strict orders.
 Archidamus wept in his tent after the messenger returned and told of his rejection — wept not just for the Spartans who must soon die but for the Athenians as well.